 This three-piece wall mounted DIY entertainment center is a simple and attractive option for someone needing a large but not so heavy media center.
 Unlike the big, enclosed ones, the pieces individually are manageable by one person.

 You’ll need to have some experience with DIY to build this, though, or at least already have a handle on how to use a miter saw, drill, and countersink.
 Though you can always get someone at Lowes to do the cuts for you ahead of time.

 If you want a super fun, uniquely designed entertainment center, then check out this A-frame option.
 The style has a rustic, almost camping cabin feel to it that would blend into any home that features wood and country themes.

-It’s great for the TV, some media, and even has some specially designed spaces that are perfect for adding some decorative touches to the living space.
+It’s great for the TV, some media, and even has some specially designed spaces that are perfect for adding some decorative touches to the living room.
 Just grab some laminated veneer lumber, a circular saw, and your rubber mallet.

 Bamboo Plywood Entertainment Center

-This gorgeous bamboo plywood entertainment center stands out against the rest, thanks to the sheer elegance of the material used to create it.
+This gorgeous bamboo plywood DIY entertainment center stands out against the rest, thanks to the sheer elegance of the material used to create it.
 It’s a fairly easy step-by-step to follow, and anyone with a little experience can put it together in half a day.

 One thing that’s great about this besides the looks is the fact that it’s an eco-friendly option.
 Bamboo plywood is a renewable hardwood that looks gorgeous without staining or painting.